rgitrepo/kubernetes-beginner-to-pro/docs/day8/limitranges-and-resourcequotas.md

     image: nginx
     resources:
       requests:
-        cpu: "300m"
+        cpu: "300m"          # Pod explicitly requests 300m CPU
-        memory: "300Mi"
+        memory: "300Mi"       # Pod explicitly requests 300Mi memory
       limits:
-        cpu: "600m"
+        cpu: "600m"           # Pod has a limit of 600m CPU, which must adhere to the LimitRange.
-        memory: "600Mi"
+        memory: "600Mi"        # Pod has a memory limit of 600Mi.
 ```

 This Pod has custom resource requests and limits.
 If the requests or limits exceed the values specified in the **LimitRange**, the Pod will not be created.
+Since the custom values fall within the **LimitRange**:
+- The Pod requests 300m CPU and 300Mi memory.
+- The Pod is limited to 600m CPU and 600Mi memory.

 [Back to TOC](#table-of-contents)